pymupdf/PyMuPDF/docs/pixmap.rst

    ..  method:: pillowData(*args, **kwargs)

+      *(New in v1.17.3)*

-      Return the pixmap as a bytes object in the specified format using Pillow.
+      Return an image as a bytes object in the specified format using Pillow.
 For example ``stream = pix.pillowData(format="JPEG", optimize=True)``.
+Also see above.
 For details on possible parameters see the Pillow documentation.

    .. attribute:: alpha